TMD 103 Textile Products (3)

 TMD 402 Seminar in Textiles and Clothing (1-2)

 Recent development sin manufacturing, marketing, and retailing of textile products.
 Discussion of fashion issues and impact on consumer.
 Lectures by speakers from business, industry, and government.
-(Spring 2012: "Entrepreneurship") Visit the web page for this course!
+(Spring 2014: "Fashion and Textiles in the Digital Age")

 TMD 403 Textile Performance (3)